obsidian-community/obsidian-hub/04 - Guides, Workflows, & Courses/Guides/How to add automated tests to your plugin.md

   it('should be able to execute test', () => {
     expect("hello").toBeTruthy();
-  })
+  });
-})
+});

-// this is necessary to conform the isolatedModules compiler option and can be removed as soon as an import is added export {}
+// this is necessary to conform the isolatedModules compiler option and can be removed as soon as an import is added export {};
 ```

 4. To execute the test, open a terminal and execute `npm run test`.
-This triggers the script you've added to the package.json and should execute jest, showing you a successful test run.
+This triggers the script you've added to the package.json and should execute Jest, showing you a successful test run.
 ### Testing plugin code

-The previous test case made sure that jest is correctly integrated to the project.
+The previous test case made sure that Jest is correctly integrated to the project.
 In general, testing a static value does not hold much value.
 The goal of automated testing is to runs code and ensure that it meets certain expectations.
 In our case, we want to test plugin related code.

 Unfortunately, Obsidian API is not straight forward to test.
 Obsidian functionality is only available if the code runs in context of an Obsidian app and will not be available when running code in our testing environment.
-The obsidian node module contains types only.
-This means jest will fail to find and execute i.e. classes and functions.
+The Obsidian node module contains types only.
+This means Jest will fail to find and execute i.e. classes and functions.
 It will work fine for types.

 First of all, exchange the static test case from before with one using the plugin code.
 Replace your test file content with: